WellthCare

 4. Payment: You typically have 45 days after election to make your first premium payment, covering the period from the retroactive start date.

-5. Continuation: Coverage continues for up to 18 months, provided premiums are paid on time.
-Other qualifying events, like divorce or a child aging out of a plan, can grant up to 36 months of coverage for those specific beneficiaries.
+5. Continuation: Coverage continues for up to 18 months as long as you pay on time.
+Other events like divorce or a child aging out can extend coverage to 36 months for those specific beneficiaries.

 Strategic Considerations and Alternatives

-Given the high cost of COBRA, it's wise to evaluate all options during your 60-day election window.
-The Affordable Care Act (ACA) created a potentially more affordable alternative through Health Insurance Marketplaces, where you may qualify for premium tax credits based on your income.
-Comparing a Marketplace plan's premiums, network, and subsidies against COBRA's full cost is a critical financial exercise.
-Furthermore, if you secure new employment with health benefits, you can terminate COBRA early and switch to the new group plan immediately.
+Given COBRA's high cost, evaluate all your options within that 60-day window.
+The Affordable Care Act (ACA) created a potentially cheaper alternative: Health Insurance Marketplaces.
+You might qualify for premium tax credits based on your income.
+Compare a Marketplace plan's premiums, network, and subsidies against COBRA's full cost—it's a critical financial exercise.
+And if you land a new job with health benefits, you can drop COBRA early and join the new plan right away.

-From an employer and benefits administrator perspective, COBRA compliance is non-negotiable.
-Strict adherence to notification timelines, accurate recordkeeping, and clear communication are required to avoid significant penalties under ERISA.
-For forward-thinking companies building a modern benefits ecosystem like WellthCare, COBRA represents a traditional, costly safety net.
-The future of benefits lies in creating more seamless, affordable, and integrated systems that support employee health and financial stability before and after employment transitions, ultimately reducing the reliance on stopgap measures and building real, lasting wealth through better health.
+For employers and benefits administrators, COBRA compliance is serious business.
+Stick to notification timelines, keep accurate records, and communicate clearly—or face penalties under ERISA.
+For companies building a modern benefits ecosystem, like WellthCare, COBRA is a traditional, costly safety net.
+WellthCare, the first Health-to-Wealth Benefit System, works alongside your existing health plan and rewards every verified preventive action with store dollars and automatic retirement contributions — benefits you own and keep, even after a job transition.
+The future of benefits is about seamless, affordable, integrated systems that support employee health and financial stability before and after employment transitions—reducing reliance on stopgap measures and building real wealth through better health.

 ← Back to Blog